wodenpy.use_libwoden

 • beamtype (int) – representing the type of beam.

-Creates a source catalogue object with the specified number of sources and shapelets.
+Setups a Source_Catalogue with the specified number of sources and shapelets.
+Sets source_catalogue.sources as an array of Source_Ctypes objects of length num_sources

 Parameters: